Zeroth-Order Regularized Optimization (ZORO): Approximately Sparse Gradients and Adaptive Sampling: Introduction

-Finally, we note the many works \citep{luo1993error,blatt2007convergent,schmidt2011convergence,friedlander2012hybrid,nedic2010effect} that study gradient descent: $x_{k+1} = x_{k} - \alpha \hat{\bfg}_k$, where $\hat{\bfg}_k$ is a biased estimator of the true gradient $\bfg_k$.
-As any estimator derived from zeroth order queries is necessarily biased, these results are closely connected to the convergence analysis of zeroth order methods.
+Finally, we note the many works \citep{luo1993error,blatt2007convergent,schmidt2011convergence,friedlander2012hybrid,nedic2010effect,berahas2021global} that study gradient descent: $x_{k+1} = x_{k} - \alpha \hat{\bfg}_k$, where $\hat{\bfg}_k$ is a biased estimator of the true gradient $\bfg_k$.
+As any estimator derived from zeroth-order queries is necessarily biased, these results are closely connected to the convergence analysis of zeroth-order methods.
 We discuss the relationship between these results and our own in Sections~\ref{sec:GradDescent} and \ref{sec:ProxGrad}.